-The Addict is Dangerous to Themselves or Others
+Your Loved One Dangerous to Themselves or Others

-You may also want to consider involuntary rehab if your loved one is exhibiting self-harming or psychotic behavior due to drug use.
+You may also want to consider forced rehab if your loved one exhibits self-harming or psychotic behavior due to drug use.
 These situations clearly illustrate that the person in question is potentially dangerous.